 In designing, size matters.
 The size of the elements plays a major role in capturing the attention of the user.
 For a web developer, it is important to understand how the different elements can be sized on the webpage.
-When it comes to styling the webpage you have to get your hands dirty with CSS.
+When it comes to styling the webpage, you have to get your hands dirty with CSS.
 CSS is a wonderful technology that enables developers to create their websites according to their needs.
-In this article, we will cover ways how to size elements using CSS.
+In this article, we will cover the topic of how to size elements using CSS.

 What is CSS size?